HongyuanWu/aStargetseq/README.md

 ### Project Update

-* RNA-seq to these 240 samples conducted in Judy's lab.
+* RNA-seq to 240 samples conducted in Judy's lab.
 Target seqeuncing to IL17/21 pathway were conducted in MCRI
 * Macrophase (N=80) have 3 status: naive, LPS-stimuli and
 * 80 samples (50 case vs 30 control, 50%MCRI-50%-UW-Madison, PBMC were extracted and induced to macrophage
 * 2019/12/11: Steven introduce this AS project again including: target seqeuncing, RNA-seq and PLS treatment